Francis Boyle, 1st Viscount Shannon1

 Consanguinity Index=0.0%

-Elizabeth Feilding, Countess of Guildford was the daughter of Sir William Feilding, 1st Earl of Denbigh and Susan Villiers.1 She married Sir Lewis Boyle, 1st Viscount Boyle of Kinalmeaky, son of Sir Richard Boyle, 1st Earl of the County of Cork and Catherine Fenton, on 26 December 1639 at Chapel Royal, Whitehall, London, England.1 She died circa 3 September 1667 at Colombes, France.1 Her will (dated 2 September 1667) was probated on 20 November 1667.1
+Elizabeth Feilding, Countess of Guildford was the daughter of William Feilding, 1st Earl of Denbigh and Susan Villiers.1 She married Lewis Boyle, 1st Viscount Boyle of Kinalmeaky, son of Richard Boyle, 1st Earl of Cork and Catherine Fenton, on 26 December 1639 at Chapel Royal, Whitehall, London, EnglandG.1 She died circa 3 September 1667 at Colombes, FranceG.1 Her will was proven (by probate) on 20 November 1667.1

 Citations